 I’m not sure where my mother got that story.
 I don’t think I’ve ever told her the whole story is a myth.
 The piece still remains one of my favourite classical pieces, though.

 Song Title: Popule Meus – 1801 Artist: O. Corredor Zerpa & Banda Marcial Genre: Classical Composer: José Ángel Lamas Album: Concierto Sacro

 It’s De-Lovely – Robbie Williams

-Well, we have arrived at the last Cole Porter song of the list.
+We have arrived at the last Cole Porter song on the list.
 I have featured 14 of his compositions.

 Song Title: It’s De-Lovely – 1936 Artist: Robbie Williams Genre: Musical Composer: Cole Porter Lyrics: Cole Porter Album: De-Lovely [Soundtrack]